Internet infrastructure

 Internet infrastructure refers to the physical systems that provide internet communication.
-It include networking cables, cellular towers, servers, internet exchange points, data centers, and individual computers.
+It includes networking cables, cellular towers, servers, internet exchange points, data centers, and individual computers.

 Background

-Several studies and events have helped to define the scope of critical Internet infrastructure.
+Several studies and events have helped define the scope of critical Internet infrastructure.
 In August 2013, Internet infrastructure experts including Yuval Shavitt, Bill Woodcock, Rossella Mattioli, Thomas Haeberlen, Ethan Katz-Bassett and Roland Dobbins convened for six days at Schloss Dagstuhl to refine the academic and policy understanding of critical Internet infrastructure, producing a number of papers in the process.
 In 2017, the Global Commission on the Stability of Cyberspace undertook a global survey of Internet infrastructure experts in order to assess the degree of consensus on what constituted critical Internet infrastructure, producing a Definition of the Public Core which has since been used by the OECD and others as a standardized description of the principal elements of Internet critical infrastructure.
-In addition to these globally-applicable findings, nationally-specific definitions have been made by individual governments, for example by the US Government Accountability Office in 2006 and the US White House in 2013.
+In addition to these globally applicable findings, nationally-specific definitions have been made by individual governments, for example by the US Government Accountability Office in 2006 and the US White House in 2013.